dymodi/dymodi.github.io/MLfolds/Machine-Learning-Basics.md

 ypred = myMethod.predict(Xtest)
 ```
 The detaild code of using these three methods on Boston and Digits data can be found [here](https://github.com/dymodi/Machine-Learning/blob/master/sklearn.py).

+## Regression Methods from sklearn
+**sklearn** also provides many linear regression methods.
+Sample code can be found in the GitHub repository.